Girlfriend’s anguish for ‘one-of-a-kind’ partner swept away

 "Please be OK" and "Come home bro," said others.

-Ms Meyer also took to social media earlier to inform her following her partner had been swept away and search and rescue teams were still on the hunt.
+Ms Meyers also took to social media earlier to inform her following her partner had been swept away and search and rescue teams were still on the hunt.

 Her Facebook post received 144 comments and was shared 113 times.